kristiania-pg6301-2021/pg6301-react-and-express-lectures/README.md

   * Update URL for profile
   * Use https with parcel
   * Implement headers
-* [ ] Implement Cross Origin Resource Sharing headers with POST request
+* [x] Implement Cross Origin Resource Sharing headers with POST request
   * Change profile fetch to use POST
-  * Implement more headers
+  * Implement more headers and OPTIONS
-* [ ] Implement Implicit Oauth2 flow with Google in frontend
+* [x] Implement Implicit Oauth2 flow with Google in frontend
   * Generate redirect URL
   * Handle callback
   * Send access_token to server in header